DEMYSTIFYING HYPNOTISM

 Hypnotherapy, Practitioner and Master Practitioner Certification

-Outcomes: At the end of the two courses, the hypnotherapy practitioners will be able to deal safely, confidently and effectively with the enormous variety of presenting symptoms – psychological, emotional and physical.
+Outcomes: At the end of the Practitioner and Master Practitioner courses, the hypnotherapy practitioners will be able to deal safely, confidently and effectively with the enormous variety of presenting symptoms – psychological, emotional and physical.

 As a practical programme the Practitioner Certification in Hypnotherapy is especially useful for people engaged in the 'caring / healing professions'.
 Health care professionals, doctors, teachers, managers in all fields, counselors, spiritual / reiki practitioners, social workers and therapists can usefully explore the practical applications of hypnosis within the spectrum of work they already do.

 The Practitioner Certification course is actually a complete course in its own right.
-It has been seamlessly integrated with topics in Neuro Linguistic Programming (NLP) and Time Line TherapyTM (TLT) – and because it is taught simultaneously, it saves a lot of time.
-Yet it covers more material than stand alone hypnotherapy courses by integrating complimentary techniques in NLP & TLT.
+It has been seamlessly integrated with topics in Mindfulness and Meditation – and because it is taught simultaneously, it saves a lot of time.
+Yet it covers more material than stand alone hypnotherapy courses by integrating complimentary techniques in other fields.
 The structure of the course is designed to also provide you with powerful self-improvement techniques

 This Practitioner and Master Practitioner course in Hypnotherapy are accredited by the American Board of Hypnotherapy and recognised internationally and taught by a Full-Time Professor of Management, Dr Kamarul, who also holds a PhD in Psychology at work from the prestigious Manchester Business School, University of Manchester, UK